jedesign/ferienspasswil/tests/Feature/story.md

     - [x] her/his email address.
     - [x] her/his phone.
     - [ ] her/his password.
-- [ ] Furthermore, the guardian is able to register for an SJA-state, if the wants to.
+- [ ] Furthermore, the guardian is able to register for an social-service-state, if the wants to.

 #### participants
 _GuardianManagesParticipantsTest_